-A structured real-time online health consultation using secure audio-visual technology to connect with a BCBSM professional provider or BCBSM select online vendor.
-The online visit is for the purpose of diagnosing and providing medical or behavioral health treatment for low-complexity non-emergent conditions.
+A structured real-time online health consultation using secure audio-visual technology to connect with a BCBSM professional provider or BCBSM select on-demand virtual care vendor.
+The online visit is for the purpose of diagnosing and providing medical or behavioral health treatment for low-complexity nonemergent conditions.
 Contact is initiated by the member and must be within the provider's scope of practice.